 Either way, in adulthood I understand and appreciate my mother’s tenacity, but during her illness, her lingering state terrified me.
 Back then I could only witness the grim transformation, the unremitting toll paid to a faceless enemy who ravaged her body and altered her appearance beyond recognition.
 I remember a graded bump protruding from her lower back, but Ellen says no; that’s not medically accurate.
 Perhaps the bump is a memory confabulation caused by horrified notions of bone cancer.
 My mother’s hair began to thin, eventually falling out in handfuls.
 Her signature jet-black side curls transformed to wiry grey tufts.
 With each passing day, she resembled less and less of the person I had grown up with, most notably in the eyes.
 In the last weeks they stared vacantly into a perpetual midrange, focused on nothing and nobody.

-I knew nothing of my siblings’ conjectures.
-My own coping strategy involved a deliberate separation of home and school life; to stay sane I revealed very little about my mother’s illness to people outside the family.
+I coped by deliberately separating home and school life; to stay sane I revealed very little about my mother’s illness to people outside the family.
 Most of my friends didn’t know, the family for whom I babysat regularly didn’t know.
 Even teachers were told the bare minimum.
 By cordoning off my mother’s illness like a crime scene or the site of a biohazard spill, I could keep it to a manageable size.
 When people did find out, their sharp, in-breath concern blew out the proportions of grief again.
 I couldn’t bear the awkward attention and overbearing sympathy they inevitably rained upon us.

 One such incident involved a neighboring family with whom my mother had feuded.
 Lest I’ve given the impression that she was a perfect person, she wasn’t; she had personality flaws like the rest of us.
 Hers veered toward self-righteous inflexibility now and again.
 During the previous summer, the brother of one of our neighbors had tried to crash my brother Bill’s high school graduation party.
 He was in the class one year below Bill and his friends, so not on the guest list.
 Some hosts might have made an exception once the party was in full swing, but not my highly principled mother.
 She refused to allow the interloper to stay.
 He left with a scowl and a chip on his shoulder that had forged an ever-widening rift between the two families ever since.
 Months later, when word got around the neighborhood that my mother was in failing health, a few delegates from the disputing family came around, most likely to get a glimpse of her downfall and perhaps even a taste of self-satisfying smugness.
 I remember ushering them into her bedroom where she lay, hair disheveled, unresponsive, staring into middle distance with glassy eyes.
 The neighbors gasped aloud and exclaimed, “We had no idea she was this sick!”
 Some awkward minutes later they shuffled out of the room, silent and ashen-faced.
 As I type this memory, extreme discomfort blooms like a firework in a distant sky.
 It trips a motherly instinct to reach across the dining room table to protect my own daughter—who sits opposite absorbed in her own work—from something that happened decades before she was born.
 I catch myself just in time.